Nat3z/OpenGameInstaller/web/src/pages/docs/index.md

 <br></br>

 Start developing by going to [Your First Addon](/docs/first-addon) and read the guide that shows the entire process of making an OpenGameInstaller addon!

+Are you a user?
+Check out the [User's Guide](/docs/guide) to learn how to use OpenGameInstaller!